Welsh Mountain Pony (Section A)

 Physique

-Head is small & handsome with straight or slightly concave profile
+Head is small with a straight or slightly concave profile, tapering muzzle

 Legs are sturdy with broad joints